-In the below picture, is an example of what the top and bottom of an Intel Pentium processor looks like.
+In the picture below, is an example of what the top and bottom of an Intel Pentium processor looks like.
 The processor is placed and secured into a compatible CPU socket found on the motherboard, and because of the heat it produces it is covered with a heat sink to help keep it cool and running smoothly.

 In the CPU, the primary components are the ALU (Arithmetic Logic Unit) that performs mathematical, logical, and decision operations and the CU (Control Unit) that directs all of the processors operations.
 Over the history of computer processors, the speed (clock speed) and capabilities of the processor have dramatically improved.
 For example, the first microprocessor was the Intel 4004 that was released November 15, 1971 and had 2,300 transistors and performed 60,000 operations per second.
 The Intel Pentium Processor shown on this page has 3,300,000 transistors and performs around 188,000,000 instructions per second.

 Note: Many new computer users may improperly call their computer and even sometimes their monitor a CPU.
 When referring to your computer or monitor it is proper to refer to them as either computer or monitor and not CPU.